enuchi/gas-client/README.md

 ### Production mode

-In the normal Google Apps Script production environment, `new Server()` will have one available method:
+In the normal Google Apps Script production environment, `new GasClient()` will have one available method:

 - `serverFunctions`: an object containing all publicly exposed server functions (see example above).